-All staff and volunteers working within any department of the Football Club will be expected to read all safeguarding documents as part of their induction process and their individual continual professional development, this information will be uploaded onto the Clubs Safeguarding training matrix which is held by the Head of Club Safeguarding.
+All staff and volunteers working within any department of the Football Club will be expected to read all safeguarding documents as part of their induction process and their individual continual professional development, this information will be uploaded onto the Clubs Safeguarding training matrix which is held by the Head of Club Safeguarding Officer.

-Peterborough United are registered with an online disclosure to conduct DBS (Disclosure and barring service) checks.
-All staff within roles that involve continual close contact with children and adults at risk will be required to complete a DBS.
-This will be undertaken upon appointment within their Club role and again every three years throughout the individual's association with the Football Club.
+Peterborough United are registered with an online disclosure 'Knowyourpeople' to conduct DBS (Disclosure and barring service) checks.
+All staff within roles that involve continual close contact with children and adults at risk will be required to completed Peterborough United DBS.
+This will be undertaken upon appointment within their Club role and again every three years throughout the individuals association with the Football Club.

-11.3 Safer Recruitment
+Safer Recruitment

-Peterborough United have a safer recruitment policy which set s out in detail the processes that the Club will undertake in ensuring staff are suitable to work with children and or adults at risk.
+Peterborough United have a safer recruitment policy which sets out in detail the processes that the Club will undertake in ensuring staff are suitable to work with children and or adults at risk.

-11.4 New Appointments
+New Appointments

-All staff who work at Peterborough United will be required to complete the English Football League' selfdeclaration form at the start of each season.
+All staff who work at Peterborough United will be required to complete the English Football League' self-declaration form at the start of each season.